List of Death in Paradise characters: Detective Inspector Jack Mooney

 A police detective inspector from London, Jack Mooney is a recent widower, his wife having died from a long illness a month prior to his first appearance, although he gives the impression that it was longer when talking with others so that people won't feel too sorry for him.
 Jack meets D.I.
 Humphrey Goodman, D.S.
 Florence Cassell and Officer Dwayne Myers from Saint Marie, acting as their London liaison when a case requires them to travel to London to track their suspects.
 After solving the case, Humphrey resigned from Saint Marie Police to stay in London to be with his girlfriend, Martha Lloyd, but nominates Jack as his successor as Saint Marie's new Detective Inspector.
 Initially assuming that this is just a holiday of a few weeks, Jack goes to Saint Marie with his daughter, Siobhan.
 While still just officially on holiday, Mooney assists the team in resolving a re-opened investigation into the death of a newspaper editor eight years ago, along with another case that exposed those responsible for murdering one of the candidates in the recent mayoral election.
 After solving the second case, he decides to accept an offer from Commissioner Patterson to stay on the island as detective permanently, and he and Siobhan start a new life on the island to move on from his wife's death.

 When Siobhan left to go back the UK to attend university, Jack missed her dearly but remained focussed on his job and embraced the Caribbean lifestyle enthusiastically.
-Jack supports Florence when her fiancé Patrice was murdered and mentioned how he had to go through his wife's death, and accepts Florence's decision to leave St. Marie.
+Jack supported Florence when her fiancé Patrice was murdered and mentioned how he had to go through his wife's death, and accepts Florence's decision to leave St. Marie.
 When Jack video calls Siobhan, he was shocked when she told him that her boyfriend has been cheating on her.
 He decided to return to the UK to support her but changed his mind as he was still solving a current murder case.
 Jack was delighted when Commissioner Patterson arranged for Siobhan to come back to St Marie to see him.

 In the first episode of series 9, Jack starts a romantic relationship with English traveller Anna, but was unsure if he was ready to move on from his late wife.
 Anna asked him to travel the world with her, but he was unsure if he wanted to leave the island.
 After some deliberation, Jack tells Anna that he won't travelling with her, but agrees to wait for her, when she reaches to London.
 Jack decides to return to his old life in London and depart St. Marie with Siobhan, feeling he was finally ready to face the memory of his late wife.
 He was replaced by DI Neville Parker.

+Jack reappears in the spin-off show Return to Paradise, which began airing in October 2024.
+He is shown to still be working as a DI for the London Metropolitan Police, and is the boss of the series' main character Mackenzie Clark.